 What does a safe (working) environment entail?

 In a safe (working) environment, everyone feels safe, welcome, respected and valued.
-This means that we do not tolerate unacceptable behavior that negatively impacts the physical and/or mental health of our staff and patients.
-Unacceptable behavior means:
+This means that we do not tolerate unacceptable behaviour that negatively impacts the physical and/or mental health of our staff and patients.
+Unacceptable behaviour means:

 • Abuse of power